 A simple to follow tutorial for how to make your own bottled gherkins!
 Make the most of that summer harvest and enjoy homemade dill pickles all year round!

-Update September 2020: I now exclusively use the water bath method for canning/bottling everything as an extra layer of food safety.
-I will be updating instructions over the next few months to share how I do that.
+Update January 2024: I now exclusively use the water bath method for canning/bottling everything as an extra layer of food safety.
 I have never had any problems bottling them this way but now prefer the water bath method in terms of ease and having a higher success rate with jars sealing.
+To water bath these pickles, I leave ½ inch headspace at the top of the jar before placing the lid on and processing in a water bath canner for 5 minutes.
 Laura

 In my experience, there is no fence sitting in the gherkin debate.
 You either love them or hate them.
 While Josh falls very firmly into the haters category I am a 'can't get enough - eat them whole out of the jar - put them with everything' - true gherkin lover!
 So of course when I found out I could grow them and pickle my own it had to be done.